Pygmalions/EmitToolbox/EmitToolbox/README.md

 - 'DynamicAssembly': Builder for defining dynamic assemblies.
 It can define classes and structs.
 - 'DynamicType': Builder for defining dynamic types.
 Use it to create `DynamicMethod`, `DynamicField` and `DynamicProperty` instances.
-- 'DynamicMethod': Builder for defining the code of dynamic methods.
-This framework provides extensions methods to
+- 'DynamicFunction': Builder for defining the code of dynamic methods.
+This framework provides rick extension methods to it.
 - 'DynamicField': Builder for defining dynamic fields.
 - 'DynamicProperty': Builder for defining dynamic properties and corresponding setters and getters.